NeoAccel

-NeoAccel, Inc. is a multinational company that sells computer network security products direct to the end-user and through OEM relationships.
-The company is best known for its SSL VPN-Plus product and related ICAA & TSSL technology.
-In Jan 2011 NeoAccel was purchased by VMware.
+NeoAccel, Inc. was a multinational company that sells computer network security products direct to the end-user and through OEM relationships.
+In 2011, NeoAccel was purchased by VMware.

-Company profile
+History

 NeoAccel was founded in 2004 by former NetScaler (purchased by Citrix) CEO & Founder, Michel Susai.

-NetScaler developed the technology that currently accelerates 75% of the world's internet traffic for companies like Google, Yahoo, and AOL.
-NetScaler was purchased by Citrix in 2005 for $300 million.

-NeoAccel has financial support and venture capital infusions from Hotmail founder Sabeer Bhatia, and inventor Prabhu Goel.
+NeoAccel received financial support and venture capital infusions from Hotmail founder Sabeer Bhatia, and inventor Prabhu Goel.
 In 2006 NeoAccel raised $4,000,000 from Baring Private Equity Partners and NTT Leasing.

-The company is headquartered in San Jose, California with a development office in Navi Mumbai, India, a support center in Pune, India, and a sales center in Beijing.
+The company was headquartered in San Jose, California with a development office in Navi Mumbai, India.

-Research

-The company holds two main patents for secure communications over IP based networks.